justaman045/Twitter-BOT/Readme.md

-# PyScript - A Twitter Bot
+# Dragoon - A Twitter Bot

 Twitter Bot Created for Retweeting the Tweets Made on Twitter.
 This BOT is made with Python and will Re - tweet the tweets.
 But first Include These two hashtags in your tweet else there will be a low Possibility of Re-tweeting the Tweets.
 Ofcourse I will not be Sitting and selecting a Re - tweet option in your tweet.
 So I targeted the hashtag feature of twitter.